mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 ## Additional stuff

 PlatformIO offers a bunch of IDE integration capabilities.
-An IDE can be chosen when `init`ializing a project, using the `--ide` switch.
-At present, Atom, CLion, Codeblocks, Eclipse, Emacs, Netbeans, QTCreator, Sublime and Visualstudio are supported, each integration is documented.
+An IDE can be chosen when `init`ialising a project, using the `--ide` switch.
+At present, Atom, CLion, Codeblocks, Eclipse, Emacs, Netbeans, QTCreator, Sublime and Visualstudio are supported, and each integration is well documented.

-This post only covered some basics, the `platformio.ini` offers much more capabilities, i.e. supporting multiple targets/boards, running custom scripts before/after actions, etc.
+This post only covered the basics.
+The `platformio.ini` offers many more capabilities, i.e., supporting multiple targets/boards, running custom scripts before/after actions, etc.

-One tweak for flashing ESP8266 modules is to increase the serial port Baud rate when uploading.
+One useful tweak for flashing ESP8266 modules is to increase the serial port Baud rate when uploading.
 In `platformio.ini`, add an `upload_speed` setting to the environment, i.e.:

 ```